 Balancing Vata Dosha

-To balance the Vata dosha, it’s important to eat warm, nourishing foods and engage in gentle, calming activities such as yoga or meditation.
+To balance the Vata, it’s important to eat warm, nourishing foods and engage in gentle, calming activities such as yoga or meditation.

 Elements associated with Pitta